Home

 "....The Swedes disembarked to find a rugged little town very different from the established cities of Illinois.
 Salina was a collection of shacks, saloons, and the railroad yards. . . .

 "....
 Among those who came were many families whose descendants still live in the Smoky Valley today.
 The travelers who disembarked from the train that February day included Nyberg, Bondison, Burnison, Freeburg, Cedarholm, Peterson, Hart, Swanson, Hawkinson, Rodell, Hokanson, Lindquist, Lundquist, Feldt, Johnson and others.
-These families, mostly associated with the Andover and Swedonia area in Illinois, had taken land in the future Freemount community.
+These families, mostly associated with the Andover and Swedonia areas in Illinois, had taken land in the future Freemount community.
 [Freemount is located In McPherson County, 6 miles west of Lindsborg.]

 "Family names such as Brodine, Mattson, Lindholm, England, Frost, Thelander, Falk, Berquist, Thorstenberg, Bengtson, and Anderson and many more settled in the Salemsborg region.
-These people were generally more closely associated with the Galesburg's Swedish community. ..."
-[Salemsborg is located in Saline County, 9 miles northwest of Lindsborg.]
+These people were generally more closely associated with the Galesburg's Swedish community. ...
+[Salemsborg is located in Saline County, 9 miles northwest of Lindsborg.]"

 The lay pastor C. J. Brodin would accompany the colony to Kansas while Pastor Dahlsten remained in Galesburg making arrangements for his remaining First Lutheran Church congregation.
 On February 23, 1869, filling three train cars, they left Galesburg, Illinois, for Salina, Kansas, arriving there on February 25, 1869.
 On page 67 of Pioneer Cross, Mr. Holmquist writes: